 In these situations, you don’t have really a chance to win.
 But you may use a coach or negotiate more to show the discrepancy between their right now status and what will happen if they will use your product.

 There is almost no chance for you to win and it is better to forget the customer because they see that they are in a condition much better than you propose.

 You need to know the response mode for all of the buying influences.

 The results are not important for buying influences.
-Any decision-maker in the prospect’s company needs to win not to only have results.
+Any decision-maker in the prospect’s company needs to win not only have results.
 For instance, an economic buyer may win when she feels that she is seen or a technical buyer will win if he is going to be maintained in his position.
-So, please rejoice the buying influences by making them win.
+So, please rejoice in the buying influences by making them win.

 Any product (or service) provides the tools and knowledge needed to improve a process.
 The process, in turn, produces the results through which a person wins.
 What you always have to do, therefore, is to focus first on results and then ask, “given the results I can offer, how can this buyer win?

 Pay attention that your buying influence wins when his or her self-interest is served.
 That’s why winning is important and why you need to understand how your buyers win in order to sell them.
 People buy because they perceive a relationship between your sales proposal and their individual self-interest.
 The art of selling is in demonstrating the connection between your proposal and their self-interset.

 It’s often difficult to ask someone how he or she wins.
 Therefore, focus first on the person’s results and then ask how the person will win with those results.
 Coaching can help you to understand the winning objectives.